WHAT IS RELATIONSHIP OCD (ROCD)?

 INTERESTED IN THERAPY FOR RELATIONSHIP OCD (ROCD)?

 Are you or a loved one struggling with symptoms of Relationship OCD or ROCD?
 Therapists at the Center for the Obsessive Mind use Cognitive Behavioral Therapy, Exposure and Response Prevention and Acceptance and Commitment Therapy to support those with ROCD.
 You can learn more about the treatments and services we provide here.

 Learn more about where the staff practices, below.

 Staff members at the Center for the Obsessive Mind offer therapy for Relationship OCD (ROCD) in the state of Utah.
 Since we provide online treatment, we work with people who live all across the Beehive State – from Salt Lake City and its suburbs, like West Jordan, Syracuse, Highland and Riverton, to Park City and St. George.

 Therapists at the Center for the Obsessive Mind also offer therapy for Relationship OCD (ROCD) online in Florida.
 We see people from all corners of the Sunshine state.
 Whether you’re from Naples, Orlando, Miami, or Boca Raton, we can provide specialized counseling remotely in your area.

-Therapists at the Center for the Obsessive Mind also practice online therapy in Arizona.
-If you’re seeking help in Phoenix, Sedona, Scottsdale or Tucson, we offer specialized treatment for Pure O across the Grand Canyon State.
+Therapists at the Center for the Obsessive Mind also practice teletherapy in Nevada.
+So if you’re seeking help in Glenbrook, Incline Village, Reno or Las Vegas, we offer specialized treatment for ROCD across the Grand Canyon State.

 In addition to all of the locations previously listed, the staff at the Center for the Obsessive Mind offer teletherapy for Pure O to a number of countries internationally.